GRN has been working in South Sudan since 1999.

 Along with the renovation of The Nugent School, GRN has assisted countless persecuted Christians.
 Whether it was on the front lines (during the war), deep in the land mine infested bush of Equatoria or in the Nuba mountains, GRN has been privileged to aid our persecuted brothers and sisters of South Sudan.

 GRN is currently working in Koggi Village, Juba County – South Sudan.
-We will be erecting a new work station, a nursery school and chapel that will serve the residents of this area.
+We will be erecting a new work station, a nursery school and church that will serve the residents of this area.

 Please pray for GRN as we continue serving in South Sudan.
 You can stay up to date with our projects in South Sudan by visiting our blog.